NCERT Solutions for Exercise 15.1 Class 10 Maths Chapter 15 - Probability

 Total number of cards in a well-shuffled deck = 52

-Hence, total possible outcomes = 52
+Hence, the total possible outcomes = 52

 Hence, the number of favourable outcomes = 1

-P(E)=favourable outcomestotal outcomes=152
+Therefore P(E)=favourable outcomestotal outcomes=152

-Therefore, the probability of getting the jack of hearts is 152
+Thus, the probability of getting the jack of hearts is 152

 Answer: